-Starting is one of the most complex aspects of a boat race with many moving parts, sail trim, team communication, competitors attack and defence moves and the overall strategic view.
+The Start.
+Starting is one of the most complex aspects of a boat race with many moving parts, sail trim, team communication, competitors’ attack and defence moves and the overall strategic view.
 All aspects have to flow and come together all at the one time on the go Signal.

-Many teams spend huge hours working on perfecting crew work and purchasing the best sails for your team, but every weekend turn up to the start line with 15 minutes to go.
+Many teams spend huge hours working on perfecting crew work and purchasing the best sails.
+But every weekend we turn up to the start line with 15 minutes to go.
 We all are aware of how this picture turns out.

-Like anything the preparation needs to be happening well before your start time, just to have an even chance with the opposition.
+Like anything, the preparation needs to be happening well before your start time.
+You need to do this just to have an even chance with the opposition.

 The amount of information gathering alone, like your head to wind reading and the favoured end of the start line, will take a minimum 20 minutes, so allow yourself the time to collect the data.
 It is not possible to collect the data and have some practice runs if you have not allowed 1 full hour before the start time.

 The other aspect top teams have at start time is they are very relaxed and composed.
 You need a clear relaxed outlook to start well.
 Any raised voice and emotional output during the start period takes your mind away from the critical speed and time on distance calculations.
 You cannot make clear decisions under emotional pressure and load.